gabors-data-analysis/gabors-data-analysis.github.io/_pages/instructor-faq.md

 2. Plain language, with algebra used only when needed, and derivations relegated to appendix for advanced readers.
 3. Case study focus - case studies are 1/3 of the text, and not just toy examples.
 Real life cases, with data and code shared
 4. Coding language neutral, code shared in Python, R and Stata.
-5. Machine learning methods explained for students with no computer science backgrohnd
+5. Machine learning methods explained for students with no computer science background
+6. Prepares students for many different career opportunities with transferable skills on data cleaning to modelling and making decisions based on analytics.

 ## Undergraduate economics, social science programs